toluaina/pgsync/README.md

 *This is the only time PGSync will ever make any changes to your database.*

-**NOTE**: **If you change the structure of your PGSync's schema config, you would need to rebuild your Elasticsearch/OpenSearch indices.**
+**NOTE**: **If you change the structure of your PGSync schema config, it's recommended and in most cases necessary to rebuild your Elasticsearch/OpenSearch indices.**
 There are plans to support zero-downtime migrations to streamline this process.